thebananamanjcgaming/BNAOS-7/README.md

 But just know, this is NOT a replacement for your OS, it's just a minimal "workstation" for computing needs that MacOS users and Linux users don't get.
 # What can it currently emulate?
-It currently emulates Notepad, Chromium, and MS Paint.
+It currently emulates Windows 7 SP2 build 7600, duh.

-In the future it will emulate MS Word.

 # THE END